Tuning bimolecular chemical reactions by electric fields

-These questions stimulated the mounting number of experiments \cite{JunARPC} and several quantum threshold models \cite{JohnBohn} and quantum defect theories \cite{PaulJulienne,BoGao} were proposed to describe the observations.
-While these models provide valuable insight into the effect of long-range interactions on ultracold reactions, they do not describe the reaction dynamics at short range and thus can be applied to model only the averaged quantities such as the total reaction rates.
+These questions stimulated the mounting number of experiments on chemical reaction dynamics in external fields \cite{JunARPC}.
+Several quantum threshold models \cite{JohnBohn} and quantum defect theories \cite{PaulJulienne,BoGao} were proposed to describe the observations.
+While these models provide valuable insight into the effect of long-range interactions on ultracold reactions, with a single exception \cite{Hazra} they do not describe the reaction dynamics at short range and thus can be applied to model only the averaged quantities such as the total reaction rates.
 The detailed dynamics of chemical reactions is most accurately encoded in the state-to-state scattering $S$-matrices, which can be obtained by quantum reactive scattering calculations.
-However, even in the absence of external fields, the quantum reactive scattering problem is challenging due to the presence of multiple reaction arrangements (the coordinate problem) and the computational expense due to a large number of rovibrational states involved in a chemical reaction \cite{ABC,PP87,Schatz,jcp08}.
+However, even in the absence of external fields, the quantum reactive scattering problem is challenging due to the presence of multiple reaction arrangements and the computational expense due to a large number of rovibrational states involved \cite{ABC,PP87,Schatz,jcp08}.
 The presence of external fields further complicates the problem, making it necessary to consider the coupling between states with different total angular momenta of the reaction complex.
+As a consequence, detailed microscopic understanding of how external fields influence the reaction mechanisms is still missing.

 In this Letter, we report the first numerically exact quantum scattering calculation on a chemical reaction in an external field.
-Using a newly developed theoretical approach based on hyperspherical coordinates \cite{PP87,Schatz} combined with the total angular momentum representation for collisions in external fields \cite{jcp10,pra12}, we show that the total cross section and the nascent product state distribution of an atom-diatom reaction (LiF + H $\rightarrow$ Li + HF) at low collision energies can be effectively controlled by DC electric fields with affordable strengths.
-Our results show that electric fields can have a dramatic effect on chemical reactivity at low temperatures by inducing tunable reactive scattering resonances.
+Using a newly developed theoretical approach based on hyperspherical coordinates \cite{PP87,Schatz} combined with the total angular momentum representation for collisions in external fields \cite{jcp10,pra12}, we show that the total cross sections and the nascent product state distribution of an atom-diatom reaction (LiF + H $\rightarrow$ Li + HF) at low collision energies can be effectively controlled by laboratory-realizable DC electric fields via tunable reactive scattering resonances.
+This work suggests that a wide range of experimentally relevant problems previously considered intractable are now amenable to theoretical study, including the effects on low-temperature chemical dynamics of reactants' spin polarization \cite{JW}, magnetic Feshbach resonances and deviations from universality \cite{Ketterle}, and field-controlled near-resonant energy transfer \cite{jcp08,BohnNRET}.